 Showing Collections: 1 - 30 of 47

 Scope and Contents The collection comprises 157 folders in six Hollinger boxes.
 The bulk of the collection is correspondence to Addie Parkhill and to her mother Lottie Parkhill.
 Other materials directly related to Addie Parkhill include her school compositions and papers associated with organizations to which to she belonged (see Series IV).
 Also included in the collection are papers associated with the Vermont Asylum for the Insane, where Addie’s father resided in the late nineteenth century (see Series II), and...

 Overview This collection compromises the multifaceted life of Aldace Walker, Valedictorian of Middlebury College Class of 1862.
 The bulk of the original letters and bound transcription written between 1862 and 1865 come from various camps, forts, and battles around the United States during Walker’s service in the Civil War.
 Walker was commissioned as a First Lieutenant and eventually rose to the rank of Major.
 The handwritten letters cover the time between August 1862 and May 1864.
 Also included is a...

 Scope and Contents Collection contains two folders containing correspondence between Ann Beattie and Greg Gatenby between 1984-2005.
 The letters are both personal and professional in nature, as their writers discuss writing, the Harbourfront Reading Series and Festival (mentioning authors in attendance such as Margaret Atwood and J.K.
 Rowling), and their personal lives.
 It is clear from the letters that the two are friends.
 Most of the letters are typed (some are print-outs of emails), and Gatenby and Beattie...

-Overview The Anne Sexton Papers were compiled by Sexton’s therapist during the last nine months of her life.
+Overview The Anne Sexton collection was compiled by Sexton’s therapist during the last nine months of her life.
 The collection offers a glimpse into the mind of the Pulitzer Prize-winning poet, a mind tormented by suicidal thoughts, depression and bipolar disorder.
 Onionskin carbon copies of her published and unpublished poetry from 1974 reveal both the depths of her despair and the eloquence with which she expressed it – before she finally ended her life on October 4, 1974.
 Also included in the...